With so many beautiful things to do in Jeju, you should not miss it while you’re visiting South Korea!

 - Lazybox, 레이지박스

-What to Eat in Jeju
+Foodie Things to Do in Jeju

 I’m not the biggest foodie and eat pretty much whatever is put in front of me when I’m hungry.
 However, there are a few things you’ll want to definitely try specifically in Jeju!

-20. Jeju Black Pork
+20. Try a meal with Jeju Black Pork

 I had Jeju black pork (제주흑돼지) a few times, once in hamburger form in Seogwipo and a few times in the above form.
 If you’re a Korean pork fan, you’ll love all reiterations!
 The black pig is native to Jeju and apparently has a distinct taste.
 I don’t know if I tasted anything different, but both were delicious!

-21. Peanut Ice Cream and/or Makgeolli
+21. Get Peanut Ice Cream and/or Makgeolli in Udo

-22. Anything Hallabong (한라봉)
+22. Drink Anything Hallabong

-23. Jeju Green Tea
+23. Try Anything Jeju Green Tea

-24. Donato’s Pizza in Hyeopjae
+24. Get Donato’s Pizza in Hyeopjae

 Okay, so not really Korean haha.
-BUT Donato’s Pizza in Hyeopjae serves probably the best pizza I’ve ever had in my life.
-And this is from someone who grew up eating pizza every Friday and has eaten plenty of it in the three times I’ve been to Italy.
+BUT Donato’s Pizza (협재화덕 도나토스) in Hyeopjae serves probably the best pizza I’ve ever had in my life.
+And this is from someone who grew up eating pizza every Friday and has eaten plenty of it in the four times I’ve been to Italy.
 It’s such a random hidden treasure, and it’s so, so good!
 Don’t worry about it being like Korean pizza, it’s not at all.

 Things to Do in Jeju Still on My List